Hair Towel Crochet Pattern: Free Printable PDF

 This crochet hair towel pattern tutorial works best when you check your gauge, keep your edges even, and test the fit before finishing the button loop.

-Helpful reference: DROPS Design free crochet patterns.
+Helpful reference: When working on your crochet hair towel pattern, DROPS Design free crochet patterns.

-Authority source: Craft Yarn Council crochet standards.
+Authority source: When working on your crochet hair towel pattern, Craft Yarn Council crochet standards.

-Crochet Hair Towel Pattern reference
+How Do You Crochet Hair Towel reference?

 For an authoritative outside reference related to crochet hair towel pattern, review the Craft Yarn Council guide.